England History, Language and Culture

 Religion in England

 Predominantly Christian (Church of England, Roman Catholic, Presbyterian, Methodist), sizeable Muslim, Sikh, Jewish and Hindu minorities.
-Around 15% of the population have no religion.
+There is also a large number of agnostics and atheists.

 Social Conventions in England